BSc (Hons)Psychology with Counselling and Mental Health

 If you are applying from outside the UK, find information about entry requirements, visas and agents for your country here.

-For further information about international qualifications, please contact admissions.
+For further information about international qualifications, please see our course entry requirements document.

 All international applicants need to be aware that the English language requirements to attend Solent University, and the English language requirements to obtain a visa from the Home Office, may be different.
 This means that if you meet the Solent University language requirement to gain a place on the course, you may still have to meet additional requirements to be granted with a visa by the Home Office.

-We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application and to take a look at this PDF document which outlines both Solent University and Home Office requirements for a number of language tests.
+We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application

 Contact international admissions